MOTIVE OF DRINKING

 It tastes nice.
 It depends on what you are drinking.
 Some drinks contain more sugar and everyone has different taste preferences.
 For example, some people are inclined to prefer sugar, and this can make them more prone to developing alcohol addiction.
 But it also seems to act on some of the same brain areas activated by sweet tastes, like you must have heard about sugar rush when we eat so many sweet things.

-Having fun with friends.
-When a few friends get together for some work or just hang out they think they can enjoy more while drinking because they have already learnt from their parents, peers and the media.
+Have fun with friends.
+When a few friends get together for some work or just hang out they think they can enjoy more while drinking because they have already learned from their parents, peers, and the media.
 All age groups come in this category.
 When you drink small amounts of alcohol you feel a buzz.
-People often feel mildly excited, and energizations initial positive feeling gets diminished when you drink more.
+People often feel mildly excited, and energization’s initial positive feeling gets diminished when you drink more.
 So, by drinking more you are just worsening the negative effects.

 Peer pressure.
 Sometimes you don’t want to drink but for socializing you must drink.
 This counts for many people who are just social drinkers.
 Many times, it has been proven that these social drinkers start drinking more often when they socialize more for any reason.
 After some time, it becomes a habit to drink.

 Coping with stress.
 Many people drink to cope with stress (as they say).
 I don’t believe it though.
 Once you drink for stress management, you will drink again as soon as you face any problem in your life so this is not a valid reason to start drinking.
 But on the contrary, most of the people who drink for combating their stress eventually become heavy drinkers.

 Overcoming shyness.
 Alcohol is known to reduce inhibitory control in the part of the brain associated with decision making and social behaviors’.
 This leads to the self-control people report.
 But the loss of control also increases the risk-taking behaviors between drinking and accidents and injuries.